 Brent Butt was born in Tisdale, Saskatchewan (pop.
 3000) on August 3, 1966 - the very same day that legendary comedian Lenny Bruce died.
 The youngest of seven children, Brent discovered that making people laugh was the quickest way to get their attention.
 In an environment where sharp wits triumphed over pull-my-finger gags, Brent learned to "work clean" at a very early age.
 However, you can only build a comedy career so far in Tisdale.
 In a few years he went from doing five minutes on amateur night in Saskatoon to performing professionally for huge crowds in Canada and the United States.

 Vancouver-born actress Gabrielle Miller knew she wanted to act almost as early as she learned how to talk.
-She was performing the lead roles in her Montessori School, and by the age of eight she was enrolled in the children's theater group the Green Thumb Players.
+She was performing the lead roles in her Montessori School and by the age of eight she was enrolled in the children's theatre group the Green Thumb Players.
 Her film debut came at 18 in the movie Digger and since then she has appeared in over 60 film and television roles.
 She has appeared in several episodic series including The X-Files, The Chris Isaak Show, Jake 2.0 and Stargate-SG-1 and NBC's Frasier.
 Gabrielle has earned Gemini Nominations, both for her moving recurring guest star role on DaVinci's Inquest and her ensemble work on Corner Gas.
-She has also earned five Leo nominations and recently won for her role on Corner Gas.
-The role of Lacey Burrows also earned Gabrielle a Canadian Comedy Award nomination last summer.
-Gabrielle has also been seen as a regular on the critically-acclaimed CTV series Robson Arms.
+She has also earned five Leo nominations and won for her role on Corner Gas.
+The role of Lacey Burrows also earned Gabrielle a Canadian Comedy Award nomination.

-Born in Saskatoon, Saskatchewan, Janet comes from a family of successful actors.
-She has performed for virtually every major live theatre company in Canada and has been affiliated with the Vancouver Arts Club Theatre since the early 70s performing in over 40 productions for that company alone.
-Janet enjoys the behind the scenes and technical end of production as much as she does acting.
-She has directed for most major theatre companies across Canada, including several productions at Stratford.
+Born in Saskatoon, Saskatchewan, Janet came from a family of successful actors.
+She performed for virtually every major live theatre company in Canada and was affiliated with the Vancouver Arts Club Theatre since the early 70s performing in over 40 productions for that company alone.
+Janet enjoyed the behind the scenes and technical end of production as much as she does acting.
+She directed for most major theatre companies across Canada including several productions at Stratford.